 We offer 24/7 accessibility to clients in Edgewood and around Maryland so your car accident case can get the attention it deserves.
 Our passionate legal team will handle the entire process of your personal injury claim, from obtaining police reports to defending you against the at-fault party in court, if necessary.

 If you happen to be in the middle of the insurance claims process with another firm, we’ll pick up where they left off.
-The Edgewood car accident lawyers at our law firm handle all the details of your case while keeping you informed.
+The Edgewood personal injury lawyers at our law firm handle all the details of your case while keeping you informed.
 We will:

 - Handle phone calls and emails with the negligent party and their insurance company